 Job was a righteous man the Book of Job says in the opening chapter and verse.
 (Job 1:1) But was he really?
 It seems that Job was very well regarded in his community, taking a prominent place (at the gate where the wise men sat).
 Job thought he was righteous and believed that everyone saw him that way too: as a righteous man above reproach.
 (Job 32:7-17)

 Job was also a very wealthy man.
 He had a large family.
 He was proud of his good fortune, which he believed was the result of his righteous living.
 He even offered sacrifices for his children in case they sinned.
-(Job 1:5) I get the impression he didn’t think they had sinned, but he wanted to get a jump on it if they did.
+(Job 1:5) Job may have been one of those people who think their children are perfect; but just in case they sinned, he wanted to get a jump on it.

-Job was probably the envy of all who knew him, and he was probably insufferable because of it.
-It seems Job was righteous, at least compared to other people.
-Job was also righteous in his own eyes (Job 32:1).
-And that’s the issue: Job viewed the world through the lens of his own self-righteousness.
+Job was probably the envy of all who knew him, and he might have been insufferable because of it.
+It seems Job was righteous, at least compared to others.
+He was also righteous in his own eyes.
+As a result, Job viewed the world through the lens of his own self-righteousness.

 Job viewed the world through the lens of his own self-righteousness

 Job reminds me of the kind of person who was good and proud of it.
-Job clearly believed that his goodness was the source of all the good things he accomplished and acquired in his life.
+Job believed that his goodness was the source of all the good things he accomplished and acquired in his life.
 Job believed in God, of course, like a good Catholic or Protestant Christian.
 Job would have been a good American, a self-made man, equal parts proud of good living and proud of the wisdom of his belief in God.
-He would probably be a proud patriot too, if he was alive today.
+He might have been a proud patriot too, if he was alive today.

 Scripture is clear, however, that no man is righteous before God.
 (Romans 3:10) None!
 Job may have been righteous compared to other people, but no one can stand up to God on his own merit.